The Complete Bird Perch Health Guide

 Pros

-- Varying diameters exercise feet
+- Varying diameters exercise feet constantly

-- Natural texture for grip
+- Natural bark texture provides safe grip

-- Mimics natural environment
+- Mimics natural wild environment

 Cons